gtdrag/gramstr/README.md

-# Dumpstr - Instagram Content Management Tool
+# ⚡gramstr - Instagram Content Management Tool

 A full-stack application for downloading Instagram content and managing cross-platform distribution.
 Built as a proof of concept for content management workflows.